segbeyon24/kodekloud-kubernetes/Level_4/task3.md

-3. Were the adjustments to the nginx,conf necessary?
+3. Were the adjustments to the `nginx.conf` necessary?
-Yes, the adjustments to nginx.conf were necessary because:
+Yes, the adjustments to `nginx.conf` were necessary because:

 - Changing listen 80 to listen 8093
   - Required to match the exposed service port (NodePort 30012 → ContainerPort 8093).